-Bolton, a Republican, was the representative for Ohio's 22nd congressional district from 1939 to 1940.
+Bolton was the representative for Ohio’s 22nd congressional district and was a Republican.
+He served from 1939 to 1940.

 From Apr 1929 to Aug 1939, Bolton missed 137 of 669 roll call votes, which is 20.5%.
 This is much worse than the median of 7.6% among the lifetime records of representatives serving in Aug 1939.
 The chart below reports missed votes over time.